-CSE 4491 3.0 Simulation and Animation for Computer Games (not offered in 2011/12)
+CSE 4491 3.0 Simulation and Animation for Computer Games

 This course presents the conceptual foundation of simulation and animation methods used in the Digital Media industry, including computer games.
 Students will get an understanding of the theory and techniques behind making objects "move" in an interactive environment.
 The course covers all aspects, including manual animation, (semi-)automatic animation through simulation of the movement of linkages and bodyparts, animation through recordings of real motions (motioncapture), the simulation of physics for rigid bodies, liquids, gases, plants, and deformations, as well as combinations of these methods.